Interdisciplinary Studies in Ancient Western Greece and Beyond

 Bus lines H (direction Da.-Kranichstein Kesselhutweg), K (direction Alfred-Messel-Weg), and F (direction Oberwaldhaus)

 Travel time is approximately 5–10 minutes.
-Alternatively, you can disembark at “Luisenplatz”, the central square in Darmstadt – from there, it's only a short walk to the Wissenschaftsschloss.
+From Schloss there, it's only a short walk to Campus Mitte.

 From Frankfurt am Main Airport